syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Legend.md

 ![](Legend_images/checkBoxVisibility.png)

-## Show/Hide Legend
+## Show/Hide legend

-You can show or hide the legend in the SfPivotChart control by using the `Visibility` property of PivotChartLegend.
-The following code snippet shows how to collapse the visibility of the legend.
+You can show or hide the legend in the SfPivotChart control by using the `Visibility` property of the PivotChartLegend.
+The following code snippet shows how to collapse the visibility of the legend:

 {% tabs %}